usdoj-crt/beta-ada/_pages/law-and-regs/regulations/title-ii-2010-regulations.md

 the resources and technical expertise to develop and distribute accessibility testing software.

-The Department will issue a small entity compliance guide 257 and will continue to consider what additional guidance or training it can provide that will assist public entities in complying with their obligations.
+The Department will issue a small entity compliance guide {% fn 257 %} and will continue to consider what additional guidance or training it can provide that will assist public entities in complying with their obligations.
 However, the Department believes that so long as public entities satisfy the requirements of subpart H of this part, it is appropriate to allow